awsdocs/amazon-elasticache-docs/doc_source/memcache/ParameterGroups.Memcached.md

 # Memcached Specific Parameters<a name="ParameterGroups.Memcached"></a>

 If you do not specify a parameter group for your Memcached cluster, then a default parameter group appropriate to your engine version will be used\.
-You cannot change the values of any parameters in a default parameter group; however, you can create a custom parameter group and assign it to your cluster at any time\.
+You can't change the values of any parameters in a default parameter group\.
+However, you can create a custom parameter group and assign it to your cluster at any time\.
 For more information, see [Creating a Parameter Group](ParameterGroups.Creating.md)\.

 **Topics**
 + [Memcached 1\.5\.10 Parameter Changes](#ParameterGroups.Memcached.1-5-10)